drewcook/ts-battleship/README.md

 # Battleship

 This is the classic game of battleship, writtin in TypeScript.
 It follows object-oriented design patterns.
+It was inspired by [this design](https://en.wikipedia.org/wiki/SOLID).

 ## How To Run